isomerpages/mlaw-acd/_compliance/1-transaction-based-requirements.md

 #### <a id="Suspicious Transaction Report"></a> Suspicious Transaction Report

 Registered dealers are required to file a **STR** when there are suspicions on ML/TF activities in the business transaction.
 This should be filed electronically via SONAR.
-Regulated Dealers are reminded that it is an offence under the Corruption, Drug, Trafficking and other serious crimes (Confiscation of Benefits) Act to tip off another person on a STR filed with STRO.<br>
+Regulated Dealers are reminded that it is an offence under the Corruption, Drug, Trafficking and other serious crimes (Confiscation of Benefits) Act to tip off another person on a STR filed with STRO.

 Please refer to the SONAR website on how to file a STR.